Trams in Hobart: Accidents

 The first recorded fatality on Hobart's tram network occurred in early 1894.
-An elderly farmer, Thomas Anderson, was returning home to Bismarck (now Collinsvale), when his horse became spooked by the 2pm New Town tram operated by Driver Rosendale.
+An elderly farmer, Thomas Anderson, was returning home to Bismarck, when his horse became spooked by the 2pm New Town tram operated by Driver Rosendale.
 They met near the city boundary at Federal Street and Anderson's horse hit the side of the tram, throwing him into its path where he was run over.
 An inquiry cleared Driver Rosendale of any wrongdoing and the death was ruled as accidental, but it created further public debate around how trams and horses shared roadways.
 Ironically, the funeral procession of Anderson almost had a similar incident, with the leading hearse carrying Anderson's widow colliding with a passing tram.

 Although a few minor accidents did occur, such as the overturning of the number 63 double-decker in 1946, there were relatively few accidents on the Hobart Tramways and most were minor.
 In the late 1930s there were also three derailments which all resulted in overturning double-deckers.
 Minor injuries were reported in all of these accidents, but no fatalities were caused.
 This series of accidents led to the decision to cut down the double-decker fleet to single-deck cars.

 The worst accident on the Hobart tramways came on 29 April 1960 when tram 131 was struck by a lorry near the intersection of Elizabeth and Warwick Streets.
 The brakes failed as a result of the collision and the tram began to roll backwards down the steep gradient of Elizabeth Street during evening peak hour traffic.
 Some passengers managed to jump clear before the tram built up speed, whilst others sought refuge under their seats.

 Despite being dazed by the collision, and rather than secure his own safety by jumping clear, tram conductor Raymond Donoghue guided the remaining passengers to the front of the vehicle (as it was rolling backwards), and warned motorists by continuing to ring the tram's bells and desperately trying to operate the emergency hand brakes to no avail.
 It is estimated that the tram built up a speed of 40 to 50 miles per hour (64 to 80 km/h).
 Eventually the tram collided violently with the front of the following number 137 tram, killing Donoghue instantly.

 He had remained vigilantly at his post throughout the disaster and in his heroism he saved the lives of all of the passengers aboard, although 40 people were injured.
-Raymond Donoghue was awarded the George Cross for his actions.
+Donoghue was awarded the George Cross for his actions.
 The accident provided a suitable excuse to the State Government for the overall withdrawal of the once popular tramways.